planship/planship-docs/docs/integration/index.md

 ### Getting started with Planship SDKs

-To get started, add a desired Planship library or SDK to your project.
+To get started, add the desired Planship library or SDK to your project.

 === "JavaScript Fetch"